 May be suitable if you:

 - Are comfortable with the investment options available in your new 403(b)

-With a 403(b) plan, your annual contribution limit for 2018 is $18,500.
-Although your employer can contribute up to $36,500, the combined total cannot exceed $55,000.
+With a 403(b) plan, your annual contribution limit for 2019 is $19,000.
+Including any employer contributions or profit-sharing contributions, combined total cannot exceed $56,000.
 The catch up provision which applies to people over 50 years old, does not count towards this limit.
-With the catch up contribution, you can save up to $6,000 more annually, for 2018.
+With the catch up contribution, you can save up to $6,000 more annually, for 2019.
 For this reason, some people prefer to have all their retirement funds in one account, as it will likely be growing the fastest given the additional contribution limits.